Mirzakhani's frequencies of simple closed geodesics on hyperbolic surfaces in large genus and with many cusps: Introduction

-Let $X$ be a hyperbolic surface of genus $g$ with $n$ cusps.
-A closed geodesic is called simple if it does not have self-intersections.
-A simple closed geodesic is called separating if it splits the hyperbolic surface $X$ into two parts, and is called nonseparating if it does not.
-We denote the frequencies of separating and nonseparating geodesics $c_{g,n,sep}$ and $c_{g,n,nonsep}$ respectively.
-In 2008 in her paper \cite{Mirzakhani:2008ola}, M. Mirzakhani has explored the frequencies of different types of simple closed geodesics on hyperbolic surfaces of genus $g$ with $n$ cusps, and their relationship with the Weil-Petersson volume of moduli spaces of corresponding bordered Riemann surfaces.
-She proved that the ratio of frequencies, $\frac{c_{g,n,sep}}{c_{g,n,nonsep}}$ is a topological quantity, which is one and the same for all hyperbolic surfaces of genus $g$ and $n$ cusps, no matter the geometric structure of the surface.
+M. Mirzakhani in \cite{Mirzakhani:2008ola} has explored the frequencies of different types of simple closed geodesics on hyperbolic surfaces of genus $g$ with $n$ cusps, and their relationship with the Weil-Petersson volume of moduli spaces of corresponding bordered Riemann surfaces.
+She proved that the ratio of frequencies, $\frac{c_{g,n,\mathrm{sep}}}{c_{g,n,\mathrm{nonsep}}}$ is a topological quantity, which is one and the same for all hyperbolic surfaces of genus $g$ and $n$ cusps, no matter the geometric structure of the surface.

 In \cite{DGZZ21}, V. Delecroix, E. Goujard, P. Zograf and A. Zorich related the count of asymptotic frequencies of simple closed geodesics on a hyperbolic surface with that of square-tiled surfaces through Witten–Kontsevich correlators.
 In a more recent paper \cite{dgzz23}, the same authors introduced a correspondence between squared-tiled surfaces and meanders.
-In the same paper they discussed the frequencies of separating versus non separating simple closed geodesics on hyperbolic surfaces of a large genus g with n cusps.
+In the same paper, they discussed the frequencies of separating versus nonseparating simple closed geodesics on hyperbolic surfaces of a large genus $g$ with $n$ cusps.

-In this paper we are dealing with a conjecture from \cite{dgzz23}, which describes the large $g$ asymptotic behaviour of the ratio of $c_{g,n,sep}$ and $c_{g,n,nonsep}$ on hyperbolic surfaces.
-This conjecture indicate the topological nature of the asymptotic frequencies of simple closed geodesics on hyperbolic surfaces of a large genus $g$ with $n$ cusps.
+In this paper we are dealing with a conjecture from \cite{dgzz23}, which describes the large $g$ asymptotic behaviour of the ratio of $c_{g,n,\mathrm{sep}}$ and $c_{g,n,\mathrm{nonsep}}$ on hyperbolic surfaces.
+This conjecture indicates the topological nature of the asymptotic frequencies of simple closed geodesics on hyperbolic surfaces of a large genus $g$ with $n$ cusps.